phcompeau/biological_modeling_course/_pages/coronavirus/home.md

 Scientists initially thought that humans had contracted SARS from palm civets, which are native to Guangdong.
 But research would later show that the disease likely originated in bats, a notorious disease carrier.[^bats]

 In 2017, researchers published the result of five years of sampling horseshoe bats from a cave in Yunnan province.
 They found that the bats harbored coronaviruses with remarkable genetic similarity to SARS, and they hypothesized that the virus may have come from horseshoe bats.
-Yet their work is now infamous because they identified additional viruses in the bats that were related to SARS but just as capable of entering human cells.
-The following lines from their article are now chilling.[^bat-cave]
+Yet their work has become infamous because they identified additional viruses in the bats that were related to SARS but just as capable of entering human cells.
+Their words are now chilling:[^bat-cave]

-> We have also revealed that various SARSr-CoVs ... are still circulating among bats in this region.
+> We have also revealed that various [viruses] ... are still circulating among bats in this region.
 Thus, the risk of spillover into people and emergence of a disease similar to SARS is possible.
 This is particularly important given that the nearest village to the bat cave we surveyed is only 1.1 km away, which indicates a potential risk of exposure to bats for the local residents.
 Thus, we propose that monitoring of SARSr-CoV evolution at this and other sites should continue, as well as examination of human behavioral risk for infection and serological surveys of people, to determine if spillover is already occurring at these sites and to design intervention strategies to avoid future disease emergence.

 ## A new threat emerges